 - In Phase I of an SBIR, the research institution can perform up to 33% of the total effort, with the small business concern performing the remainder.

 - Depending on the agency, Phase I funding can range from $100,000 to $225,000 with a duration of from 6 to 12 months.

 - In Phase II, the Small Business can subcontract 50% of the effort to a research institution (NIH does offer 'Hard Cap' waivers for certain topics).

 - Phase II funding is for 24 months and can range from $500,000 to $1,000,000 depending on the agency (NIH does offer 'Hard Cap' waivers for certain topics).

 - A set-aside program to facilitate cooperative R&D between small business concerns and U.S. research institutions – with the potential for commercialization.

-- 0.3% of the extramural research budget for all agencies with a budget greater than $1B per year is dedicated to funding STTR projects.
+- 0.45% of the extramural research budget for all agencies with a budget greater than $1B per year is dedicated to funding STTR projects.

-- Feasibility study, proof-of-concept
+Feasibility study, proof-of-concept

-- Full research and development effort
+Full research and development effort resulting in a prototype

 - Commercialization Stage

-- Non-SBIR federal funding, or
+- Non-SBIR/STTR federal funding or

 - Private sources

 It should be noted that during Phases I and II of an SBIR or STTR award, the research funds are to be used for technical research, not for market research or for seeking investors.
 However, since these awards are made to private for-profit companies, a for-profit fee is awarded for up to 7% of the total Direct and Indirect costs.
 This amount can be used for any purpose at the discretion of the small business.

 Each Agency Administers Its Own Program

 - Department of Commerce - NOAA SBIR Only